ETS-ReactNative3/blackjack/README.md

 - for [iOS development](https://facebook.github.io/react-native/docs/getting-started.html#installing-dependencies)

-## Using the boilerplate
+## Using the blackjack

-To create a new project using the boilerplate:
+To create a new project using the blackjack:

 - clone this repository
-- remove the previous git history: `rm -rf .git/`
-- install the npm dependencies by running `yarn`
+- install the node dependencies by running `yarn`
-- rename the React Native project to your own project name: `yarn run rename -- <YourProjectName>` (the default name is `Boilerplate`)
-- remove the LICENSE file and the "License" section from the README if your project is not open source

-Feel free to remove the section "Using the boilerplate" from the README (you will not need it anymore in your project).
-You are encouraged to keep the rest of the documentation in your project so that it is self-explanatory.

-You can now create a new git repository for your project (using `git init`) and create the first commit.

 ## Running the project